 Jaleo is the tapas restaurant inside the Cosmo.
 Their food is delicious, but it’s expensive and the portions are small.

-Secret Pizza is a grab and go pizza place slightly hidden away on the second floor.
+Secret Pizza is a grab-and-go pizza place slightly hidden away on the second floor.
 You can customize your slice however you like.
 We tried the veggie pizza and it was phenomenal.
 It’s open super late, so we were able to eat here for dinner at midnight.
+The line moves pretty fast.

 Block 16 Food Hall

-Since the last time I visited they have added an assortment of restaurants in a food court style, two of which I am extremely familiar with.
-Lardo and Pok Pok.
-These are both originally Portland restaurants and their food is phenomenal.
-I definitely recommend trying both!
+Since the last time I visited they have added an assortment of restaurants in a food court style, two of which I am extremely familiar with, Lardo.

 Another Portland favorite is now in Vegas.
 Created by Chef Rick Gencarelli Lardo has over-the-top sandwiches that will soon be your favorite too!